 |Title:||Volunteer Assistant Coach|

-Brandi Chastain, a former Bronco All-American and assistant coach, returned to the Broncos full-time for the 2010 season as a volunteer assistant coach and is in her fourth season.
+Brandi Chastain, a former Bronco All-American and assistant coach, returned to the Broncos full-time for the 2010 season as a volunteer assistant coach and is in her fifth season.

 A two-time All-American, Chastain played a major role on the Broncos' 1989 and '90 national semifinal teams and graduated from SCU in 1991.
 She then went on to international fame by helping the U.S. National Team win the inaugural Women's World Cup, bring home the first-ever Olympic women's soccer gold medal and capture a second World Cup in dramatic fashion.
 Chastain is currently preparing for a third World Cup appearance this fall.